cperves/moodle-block-my_external_backup_restore_courses/README.md

     * will return {"filename":"", "filerecord":XXXXXXX}
     * for user USERNAME
     * in course COURSEID
+## if curl requests seems to be blocked
+* Go to HttpSettings of the moodles
+  * Go to Administration -> Security -> HTTP security
+  * check settings
+  * and above all check curlsecurityblockedhosts content, you maybe have to had remote moodle ip

 ## Contributions
 Contributions of any form are welcome.
 Github pull requests are preferred.